polkadot-fellows/RFCs/text/0015-market-design-revisit.md

 Primary stakeholder sets are:

-- Protocol researchers and developers, largely represented by the Polkadot Fellowship and Parity Technologies' Engineering division.
+- Protocol researchers, developers, and the Polkadot Fellowship.
 - Polkadot Parachain teams both present and future, and their users.
 - Polkadot DOT token holders.